Jordan EJ15: After the season

 Following the end of the 2005 season, the EJ15B chassis was used in winter testing at Jerez in December 2005 by a variety of drivers including Roman Rusinov, Jeffrey van Hooydonk and Monteiro.
 This followed the team's rebranding to MF1 Racing, and the car featured an interim testing livery.

 Sponsorship and livery

 Since 1996, Benson & Hedges was the team's main sponsor and continued through its final year until the team led a serious financial problems.
-In the countries that had a ban on tobacco advertising, it was replaced with either "Be on Edge" or driver names.
-At the United States Grand Prix, Benson & Hedges was replaced with Sobranie due to the Tobacco Master Settlement Agreement.
+Jordan used the Benson & Hedges logos, except at the Canadian, French, British, Turkey, Italian, Belgian Grands Prix, it was replaced with either "Be on Edge" or driver names.
+At the Australian, Malaysian, Bahrain, San Marino, Spanish, United States (due to the Tobacco Master Settlement Agreement), Germany, Brazilian, Japanese and Chinese Grands Prix Benson & Hedges was replaced with Sobranie.

+At the Australian Grand Prix, the team celebrated 10 years since Melbourne hosted the race at Albert Park; the logo was on the engine cover and the text "Congratulations Melbourne".

 At the Canadian Grand Prix, the "Bring Back Hockey" slogan featured on the airbox as a reaction to the 2004-05 NHL lockout.